jxhuang0508/Awesome-LLM-Reasoning-OpenAI-o1/README.md

-# Learning to Reasoning with LLM: From prompt engineering to OpenAI o1
+# Learning to Reason with LLM: From prompt engineering to OpenAI o1